dylanmooney62/laravel-blog/content/blog/image-upload.md

 php artisan storage:link
 ```

-While in this CMS I only wanted to upload images for posts, I could have the uploading functionality in the `PostController`.
+As I only wanted to upload images for posts, I could have the uploading functionality in the `PostController`.
 But I wanted a more robust and reusable solution.

-This is when i researched various methods and found traits in Laravel.
+This is when i researched various methods and found **traits** in Laravel.
 Traits allow for reusable code to be injected within controller methods.

 So I created a trait that added the functionality for the removal and upload of images.